 - Place about 20 Nilla wafers around the edge of the pie, sliding them between the crust and the pudding mixture.

-- Chill the pie in the refrigerator for at least 6 hours, or for best results, overnight.
+- Chill the pie in the refrigerator for at least 2 hours, or until firm.

 - Before serving, top with the remaining Cool Whip and a sprinkle of crushed Nilla wafers.